-Not only does your AC system help you to stay comfortable, it’s also vital to your health when we’re here in the dog days of summer.
-As a result, when the chilly air quits blowing or the system won’t turn on at all, you’re don’t have time to look around for more than a couple days.
+Not only does air conditioning help you to stay comfortable, it’s also vital to your health during the heat of summer.
+As a result, when the chilly air quits blowing or your AC won’t start up at all, you’re not in a position to look around for more than a couple days.

-When your air conditioning goes out in the middle of the summer, you may not have time to call around for multiple quotes or research how much you may have to pay.
-Not having an idea how much it may cost when the air conditioning service expert arrives can be scary, so we’re here to provide a few price ranges on some standard services so you won’t be alarmed when Service Experts Commercial HVAC shows up to get you cooling again.
+When your AC goes out in the middle of the summer, you may not have time to call around for multiple quotes or research how much you may have to pay.
+Not having an idea how much it may cost when the AC service expert shows up can be intimidating, so we’re here with some price ranges on some basic services so you won’t be alarmed when Service Experts Commercial HVAC arrives to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500